microsoft/CCF/doc/audit/python_library.rst

 This tutorial demonstrates how to parse the ledger produced by a CCF node.
 It shows a very basic example which loops through all transactions in the ledger and counts how many times all keys in a target key-value store table are updated.

-First, the path to the ledger directories should be set:
+First, the paths to the ledger directories should be set:

 .. code-block:: python